caddyserver/website/src/docs/markdown/automatic-https.md

 ## On-Demand TLS

 Caddy pioneered a new technology we call **On-Demand TLS**, which dynamically obtains a new certificate during the first TLS handshake that requires it, rather than at config load.
-Crucially, this does not require specifying the domain names in your configuration ahead of time.
+Crucially, this does **not** require hard-coding the domain names in your configuration ahead of time.

 Many businesses rely on this unique feature to scale their TLS deployments at lower cost and without operational headaches when serving tens of thousands of sites.